Schlomoh/usdz-converter/README.md

  pip install -r requirements.txt
 ```

- or (if python3 and pip3 is not the default)
+ or (if python3 and pip3 are not the default)

  ```shell
  pip3 install -r requirements.txt